wp-plugins/cleanup-text/readme.txt

 Tested up to: 2.9.2
 Stable tag: 1.0

 Function to remove smart quotes, HTML and other special characters from text.
-Call the function with text as argument, and the function returns the text without special characters.
+Call the function with text as argument, function returns clean text.

 == Description ==